thalla09/BA-780-Analysis-of-Conditions-contributing-to-COVID-19-/README.md

 # BA-780-Project: Analysis-of-Conditions-contributing-to-COVID-19
-Contributed by Shayan Hasan, HIMANI TYAGI, Mengxin Zhao, Ruiqi Jiang, Shizuka Takahashi, Shravani Thalla
+Contributed by Shayan Hasan, Himani Tyagi, Mengxin Zhao, Ruiqi Jiang, Shizuka Takahashi, Shravani Thalla

 Aim is to assess the regions and demographic age groups most susceptible to COVID-19-related mortality, allowing us to strategically allocate our vaccination resources to target these high-risk areas.
 This is done due to the countless people who suffered from this disease and we aim to help organizations better understand this data to make better public health decisions.